 In considering the impact our work has on our beneficiaries we routinely collect direct feedback from young people, parents and stakeholders in order to demonstrate the success of our work.

-Below are a selection of comments recorded in the financial year 2022/23 from parents of young people accessing our provision.
+Our staff are trained in a transformative evaluation process which generates 'Significant Change Stories' that help young people and ourselves to articulate the impact of our work in the words of young people themselves.
+Some of the comments recorded during this process are as follows: